Advocacy Hurdles: How to Fix Your Public Affairs Campaign

 Here are some of the most challenging advocacy hurdles we have encountered and the strategies to get through them.
 If you have any questions always feel free to reach out.

 Changes in the process: You should expect for the advocacy process to evolve continuously.
-Start with some assumptions about processes like committees and vote dates. but be prepared for changes..
+Start with some assumptions about processes like committees and vote dates. but be prepared for changes.
 We advise you to anticipate earlier votes, adjust your timeline accordingly, and use the extra time to garner more support.

-Lack of urgency: Urgency is powerful motivator for you supporters.
+Lack of urgency: Urgency is a powerful motivator for your supporters.
 If you don’t have it, you are in trouble.
 You need to build and feed urgency, within reason.
 Make sure folks inside and outside your coalition understand the importance and need.
 Know your plan – but be careful with overemphasizing urgency when it is not realistic as this could lead to burnout.

 Legislation changes: Legislation is dynamic and can change throughout the process.
 Ensure your coalition is on board and understands this.
 A lack of engagement or understanding of how the process works can lead to unclear results or a fractured coalition.